 Kenyan society is highly conservative.
 A large majority of people hold negative views on LGBTQIA+ people.
 Traditional religious and cultural values play a substantial role in these figures.
 Leaders of Catholic, Anglican and Islamic religions in Kenya condemn homosexuality and transgender identity as signs of decadence, disease, and immorality.
 LGBTQIA+ persons are routinely harassed by the police.
 Sex workers are often asked for bribes and sexual favors or raped by policemen in exchange for their freedom and security.
-Women same-gender marriage is practiced among the Gikuyu, Nandi, Kamba, Kipsigis as a way for families without sons to keep their inheritance within the family.
+Women's same-gender marriage is practiced among the Gikuyu, Nandi, Kamba, Kipsigis as a way for families without sons to keep their inheritance within the family.
 Transgender people in Kenya suffer stigma and discrimination and are not able to access gender confirmation therapy.
 Intersex people also face mutilation and non-consensual medical interventions, and difficulties in obtaining documentation in Kenya.
-Despite all, public support has slowly been growing and various organizations are working to protect and improve LGBTQIA+ rights.
+Despite all, public support has slowly been growing and various organisations are working to protect and improve LGBTQIA+ rights.

-LGBTQIA+ rights main organizations in Kenya include the Gay and Lesbian Coalition of Kenya (GALCK) https://www.galck.org/, Gay Kenya Trust (https://www.galck.org/gkt/), National Gay & Lesbian Human Rights Commission (NGLHRC) (https://www.facebook.com/NGLHRC/), and EATHAN (the East Africa Trans Health & Advocacy Network) (https://eathan.org/).
+LGBTQIA+ rights main organisations in Kenya include the Gay and Lesbian Coalition of Kenya (GALCK) https://www.galck.org/, Gay Kenya Trust (https://www.galck.org/gkt/), National Gay & Lesbian Human Rights Commission (NGLHRC) (https://www.facebook.com/NGLHRC/), and EATHAN (the East Africa Trans Health & Advocacy Network) (https://eathan.org/).

 AMKENI MALINDI, Changing Attitude Kenya, EATHAN, Gay Activists Alliance International Africa Kenya, HIV/AIDS PEOPLE ALLIANCE OF KENYA, Let Good Be Told In us (LGBTI) - Nyarwek Coalition, Minority Women in Action, NYANZA RIFT VALLEY AND WESTERN KENYA LGBTI NETWORK, PICTURE YOUTH GROUP, Persons Marginalized and Aggrieved Kenya, Queer Talk, SDA Kinship, Tamba Pwani.